 Do some research and try and find info that’s specific to them and will make them want to open the message.

-For increasing your LinkedIn InMail response rates, we recommend you to create a catchy subject line LinkedIn message.
+To increase your LinkedIn InMail response rates, we recommend you to create a catchy subject line LinkedIn message.

 Complete your profile